crunchyintheory/crunchyintheory.github.io/reviews/_posts/2016-01-28-review-batman-arkham-knight.markdown

 # - The Story -

 The story revolves around the Arkham Knight, a mysterious masked villain who's out for revenge on Batman, and Scarecrow.
 The Knight is actually a new character created exclusively for this game, which is failrly uncommon to see in a DC game.
-I won't spoil the specifics of the plot twist here, but Scarecrow has threatened Gotham with his new batch of fear toxin, and Gotham is evacuated, leaving the Arkham Knight's militia to take control of the city.
+I won't spoil the specifics of the plot twist here, but <span class="spoiler">Batman's slow decent into insanity is very very well done, more than most.
+The game really overuses the "you turn around and turn back and there's something different there now" though.</span> Scarecrow has threatened Gotham with his new batch of fear toxin, and Gotham is evacuated, leaving the Arkham Knight's militia to take control of the city.

 I've never really felt intimidated by Scarecrow as a main villain up until now, he's always been just that guy who wears a bag on his head.
 In Arkham Knight, however, a combination of his redesign and his fantastic voice acting by John Noble (I just have to mention it) creates a genuinely fear-inducing antagonist.
 In fact, all the characters are very well voice acted.